Promotional and Pedagogical Materials

 Calendrier perpétuel: 2018 revised and expanded volume highlights significant events in French and Francophone history as well as birthdates of famous Francophone individuals.
 Extensive index of the people listed, glossary, and brief Teacher’s Guide.

 Coming in 2019-2020!
-Publications from the AATF Commission on Middle Schools and Vol. 2 of Cuisiner et apprendre le français: Le Québec, as well as a collection of articles on Martinique.
+Publications from the AATF Commission on Middle Schools and Vol. 2 of Cuisiner et apprendre le français: Le Québec.

 All of our materials, publications, and promotional items are available in our Online Store.

 To order any materials related to the Société Honoraire de Français or Jeunes Amis du Français, use the Online Store or contact email@example.com.
 If you do not wish to order through our Online Store or need to pay with a purchase order, please contact National Headquarters.